zcash/zips/drafts/bitcartel-nu0-network-handshake/draft.rst

     static const int PROTOCOL_VERSION = 170003;
     static const int MIN_PEER_PROTO_VERSION = 170002;

-This allows pre-Overwinter nodes (which only supports protocol version 170002) and Overwinter nodes (which support both 170002 and 170003) to remain connected prior to activation.
+A pre-Overwinter node is defined to be a node for which the highest supported protocol version is < 170003.
+The above constant definitions allow pre-Overwinter nodes that support protocol version 170002, and Overwinter nodes (which support both protocol versions 170002 and 170003 before Overwinter activation) to remain connected until the activation.

 These values cannot be changed at run-time, so when Overwinter activates, Overwinter nodes should take steps to:

-- reject new connections from pre-Overwinter nodes
+- reject new connections from pre-Overwinter nodes;
-- disconnect any existing conncetions to pre-Overwinter nodes
+- disconnect any existing connections to pre-Overwinter nodes.

 Network Coalescence
 -------------------

-Prior to the activation of Overwinter, nodes running pre-Overwinter protocol version 170002 and the Overwinter protocol version 170003 remain connected with the same consensus rules, but it would be preferable for nodes supporting Overwinter to connect to other nodes supporting Overwinter.
+Prior to the activation of Overwinter, nodes running pre-Overwinter protocol version 170002 and the Overwinter protocol version 170003 remain connected with the same consensus rules, but it is desirable for nodes supporting Overwinter to connect preferentially to other nodes supporting Overwinter.

 This would help the network partition smoothly, since nodes should already be connected to (a majority of) peers running the same protocol version.
-Otherwise an Overwinter node may find their connections to legacy nodes dropped suddenly at the activation height, potentially leaving them isolated and susceptible to eclipse attacks. [link]
+Otherwise an Overwinter node may find their connections to Sprout nodes dropped suddenly at the activation height, potentially leaving them isolated and susceptible to eclipse attacks. [#eclipse-attack]

-To assist network coalescence before the activation height, we update the eviction process to place a higher priority on evicting legacy nodes.
+To assist network coalescence before the activation height, we update the eviction process to place a higher priority on evicting Sprout nodes.

 Currently, an eviction process takes place when new inbound connections arrive, but the node has already connected to the maximum number of inbound peers::